brownm71/SeniorDesign/docs/ProjectReport.md

 Advised by Dr. Peter Jamieson

 ## Overview
 The Spatio-Temporal File Format is a JSON formatted file structure as outlined in template.json.
 Different Spatio-Temporal Files (STF moving forward) are used by the Python library to combine into one data set using a variety of methods.
-Supported methods include: Weighted Arithmetic Mean
+Supported methods include: Weighted Arithmetic Mean and Weighted Geometric Mean.

 After the data sets are combined, points without data can be interpolated in the following supported manners:
 Linear Interpolation
 ## Supported Combinational Methods